rafaelsetragni/awesome_notifications/README.md

 - Easy to use and highly customizable.
 - Add **images**, **sounds**, **buttons** and different layouts on your notifications.
 - Notifications could be created at **any moment** (on Foreground, Background or even when the application is killed).
-- **High trustble** on receive notifications in any Application lifecycle.
+- **High trustworthy** on receive notifications in any Application lifecycle.
 - High quality **data analytics** about when the notification was created, where it came from and when the user taps on it.
-A perfect solution to apply **AB tests** aproachings, etc, increasing the users engadgement.
+Ideal for applying **AB tests** approaches, etc, increasing the users engagement.
 - Notifications are received on **Flutter level code** when they are created, displayed or even tapped by the user.
-- Notifications could be **scheduled** repeatly using **Cron rules**, such linux does, including seconds precision.
+- Notifications could be **scheduled** repeatedly using **Cron rules**, such linux does, including seconds precision.

 ### Notification Types Available